open-guides/og-aws/README.md

 -	If you don’t have opinions on your load balancing up front, and don’t have complex load balancing needs like application-specific routing of requests, it’s reasonable just to use an ELB or ALB for load balancing instead.
 -	Even if you don’t want to think about load balancing at all, because your architecture is so simple (say, just one server), put a load balancer in front of it anyway.
 This gives you more flexibility when upgrading, since you won’t have to change any DNS settings that will be slow to propagate, and also it lets you do a few things like terminate SSL more easily.
--	**ELBs and ALBs have many IPs:** Internally, an ELB is simply a collection of individual software load balancers hosted within EC2, with DNS load balancing traffic among them.
+-	**ELBs and ALBs have many IPs:** Internally, an AWS load balancer is simply a collection of individual software load balancers hosted within EC2, with DNS load balancing traffic among them.
 The pool can contain many IPs, at least one per availability zone, and depending on traffic levels.
 They also support SSL termination, which is very convenient.
 -	For single-instance deployments, you might consider just assigning an elastic IP to an instance, but it’s generally quicker to add or remove instances from an AWS-managed load balancer than to reassign an elastic IP.
 -	**Scaling:** ELBs and ALBs can scale to very high throughput, but scaling up is not instantaneous.
 If you’re planning to be hit with a lot of traffic suddenly, it can make sense to load test them so they scale up in advance.
 You can also [contact Amazon](http://aws.amazon.com/articles/1636185810492479) and have them “pre-warm” the load balancer.
 -	**Client IPs:** In general, if servers want to know true client IP addresses, load balancers must forward this information somehow.
 ELBs add the standard [X-Forwarded-For](https://en.wikipedia.org/wiki/X-Forwarded-For) header.
 When using an ELB as an HTTP load balancer, it’s possible to get the client’s IP address from this.